William Beatty (surgeon): Retirement and death

 Beatty retired in July 1839, at the age of 66, and in recognition of his 41 years in service was awarded a pension of £200 per annum.
 He settled at 43 York Street, Paddington, London, and served as a member of the organising committee for the building of Nelson's Column in Trafalgar Square.

 Beatty died in York Street on 25 March 1842 of acute bronchitis, unmarried.
 He was buried at Kensal Green Cemetery in an unmarked vault, at his own request.
 A memorial plaque identifying his grave was erected in the 1990s by the 1805 Club, a society dedicated to maintaining the memory of the men of Trafalgar.

 Media

+Beatty was portrayed by Joe Dunlop in the 1982 ‘I Remember Nelson’ which focuses on Nelson’s Life but features Beatty during the Battle of Trafalgar in Episode 4.

 Beatty was portrayed by Francis Magee in the 2005 Channel 4 documentary Trafalgar: Battle Surgeon, which focused on his actions during that battle.

 Beatty's instrument case can be seen at the Royal College of Physicians and Surgeons of Glasgow.